-In FY2023, there were 6 senior management team members of which 2 were females.
-All senior management team members are more than 50 years of age.
-Among the six members, there were 3 British and Singapore citizens each.
+In FY2024, there were seven senior management team members of which one was female.
+Among the seven members, there were three British, three Singaporeans and one Australian.

-The Board continues to believe that with existing gender equality in the senior management team, the Group can continue to expect diversity of ideas and innovative breakthroughs.
+The Board continues to believe that with existing gender equality ratio in the senior management team, the Group can continue to expect diversity of ideas and innovative breakthroughs.
 Nippecraft will continue to ensure that gender equality is always our consideration on the boards of all our subsidiaries as well as the senior management team.